42BV/rest-convention/06-security.md

 For an API that is accessed by a browser on a different domain, Cross Origin Resource Sharing headers are required.
 The blog post and tutorial [CORS with Spring MVC](http://dontpanic.42.nl/2015/04/cors-with-spring-mvc.html) gives you all the details.

-Finally, if your web application is also serving the single page web-application accessing the API, you should consider also sending appropriate [Content-Security-Policy](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) headers to prevent Cross Site Scripting.
+Finally, if your WAR is also serving the single page web-application accessing the API, you should consider also sending appropriate [Content-Security-Policy](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) headers to prevent Cross Site Scripting.
 Additional headers are easily added in the [configuration](http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#headers-static).

 ### Authentication